cdoublev/css/doc/README.md

   - from declarations in `Element.style`
   - from attributes declared on `Element`

-Filtering the declared values requires excluding those nested in a conditional rule whose condition evaluates to `false`, and those outisde all scopes defined by `@scope`.
+Filtering the declared values requires excluding those nested in a conditional rule whose condition evaluates to `false`, and those outside all scopes defined by `@scope`.

-The computed value requires replacing arbitrary and whole value substitutions, and relative values representing numeric values, using the available data and according to the property definition table and the component value type.
+The computed value requires replacing arbitrary and whole value substitutions, and relative values representing numeric values using the available data and according to the property definition table and the component value type.

-All elements have a resolved value for each property, but they may not have a used value for all of properties.
+The implementation to transform a specified value into a computed value according to the property definition table and to the type of each component values, is similar to the implementation to serialize a value:

+  - a function with switch cases for each property defined with specific requirements (ie. not *as specified*)
+  - a function with switch cases for each component value type (read from right to left) defined with specific requirements

 # Serializing